mctools/simplebuild-dgcode/doc/source/physicslists.rst

 <http://geant4.in2p3.fr/IMG/pdf_PhysicsLists.pdf>`__.
 A briefer more recent one
 can be found `here
 <https://indico.cern.ch/event/776050/contributions/3241826/attachments/1789270/2914266/ChoosingPhysLists.pdf>`__.
-The latter slides incidently contain (as the last slide) a reminder that special cuts, in particular range cuts, might be applicable for a given application (see also `here
+The latter slides incidentally contain (as the last slide) a reminder that special cuts, in particular range cuts, might be applicable for a given application (see also `here
 <https://twiki.cern.ch/twiki/bin/view/Geant4/LoweAtomicDeexcitation>`__).
 In